carls31/GEE-tutorial/README.md

 # GEE-tutorial
-Google Earth Engine for Advanced Geospatial Analysis
+Hydrology project assignment for the course "Introduction to Google Earth Engine for Advanced Geospatial Analysis" at Politecnico di Milano